rcw3bb/trivial-chunk/docs/HDY_PATH_FINDER.md

 System.out.println(inputStream);
 ```

-> This will return the file InputStream in dir1 if it exists there otherwise it will return the file InputStream in pathfinder directory if it exists.
+> This will return the file InputStream in dir1 if it exists there; otherwise, it will return the file InputStream in the pathfinder directory if it exists.

 ### Usage of processInputStream method